SR80-app/SR80-Manuals/user-manual.md

 ### Adding Notes from the Tech Station

 When you open an item detail from the tech queue, you'll see a **Notes** card between the item info and the test history.
 This works the same as on the front counter — type a note, tap the send arrow, and it's saved with the **device name** (e.g. "Back Shop Tech Station") and a timestamp.

+**Notes auto-save** about 10 seconds after you stop typing, so if your hands are greasy or you get pulled away mid-thought, the note still lands.
+Tapping the send arrow saves immediately if you don't want to wait.
+Navigating away from the item also commits whatever's in the field — half-typed notes don't get thrown out when you leave the screen.

 Notes attribute to the iPad, not to whoever is admin-unlocked.
 The shop iPads are shared between techs throughout the day, so showing the device is more truthful than showing the most recent admin login.
 Action events that *do* matter for accountability — Grabbed by, Pass/Fail by, Manage Techs, Cost edits — still show the assigned tech's name.
 Notes are the casual annotation channel, and the device is what's loadbearing for those.